maclandrol/d3IpyPlus/README.md

 - [Bokeh](https://bokeh.pydata.org/en/latest/).
 - etc

-All of them are pretty good, and honestly if you are reading this, you should try one of them instead.
-However, I like simplicity and full control over the packages I used, and more importantly, I like writing useless stuffs.
+All of them are pretty good, and if you are reading this, you have probably already heard of them.
+Truthfully, you should try either [Altair](https://github.com/altair-viz/altair_notebooks) or [holoviews](https://holoviews.org), if you are looking for a well maintained package that will prove useful in the long term.

-All visualizations are based on [D3plus](https://d3plus.org) which has a nice API, and is much easier to work with than __d3js__.
-The code is inspired from https://github.com/cid-harvard/visualization-notebook-templates.
+D3IpyPlus's plots are based on [D3plus](https://d3plus.org) which has a nice API, and is much easier to work with than __d3js__.
+The main idea was inspired from https://github.com/cid-harvard/visualization-notebook-templates.

 ### Basic ScatterPlot Example